redhat-na-ssa/demo-triton-yolo/examples/source-builder/mobilenet/README.md

-# Source to Image Override Scripts
+# Source to Image - Custom Scripts

-This folder can represent a git repo used for a source build.

-Here is a simple way to embed models with Triton without having to define a `Dockerfile`.
+Here is a simple way for users to embed models with Triton without having to define a `Dockerfile`...
+But still make customizations via scripts.

+This example requires a [source builder image](../builder-image/).

+The following files are used for scripting:

+- `assemble` - defines what happens during a source build process
+- `run` - defines what to run; similar to `CMD` or `ENTRYPOINT`
+- `environment` - sets environment parameters inside the container

 ## Folder structure